SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-linux-opentelemetry.md

 Use this dashboard to:

 - Get info with respect to time for Transaction and write Transaction per sec
--   Insight into Transaction log related metrics like flush rate, flush data rate and flush wait rate along with Transaction log % usage.
+- Insight into Transaction log related metrics like flush rate, flush data rate and flush wait rate along with Transaction log use percentage.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/SQLServer-OpenTelemetry/SQL-Server-Transaction-And-Transaction-Logs.png' alt="Operations" />